cyyberlilai/rabbit-wrap-pretext/README.md

-# Rabbit Wrap: Real-Time Text Reflow Demo
+# Rabbit Wrap: Real-Time Text Reflow

 This project is a high-performance web typography demonstration built on top of [Pretext](https://github.com/chenglou/pretext), an experimental library for DOM-free text measurement and layout.